 Hammer toe is the most common deformity of the second, third, or fourth toe.
 It is often caused by wearing narrow shoes with little to no arch support.
 The condition can be extremely painful but there are many treatments available to ease the pain.
 A hammer toe is a toe that has an abnormal bend in its middle joint, making the toe bend downward to look like a hammer.
 This painful condition forms due to an imbalance in the surrounding muscles, tendons, or ligaments that normally keep the toe straight.
-Hammer toes are flexible to begin with.
-If hammer toe is not treated promptly, they may become fixed and require surgery to correct them.
+These toes are flexible to begin with.
+If it not treated promptly, they may become fixed and require surgery to correct them.

 What Are The Symptoms?

 The symptoms of hammer toe are often very visible.
 The affected toe will be bent, looking like a hammer.

 Other symptoms include:

 - Pain in the affected toe, especially when moving it or wearing shoes.

 - Corns and callouses on top of the middle joint of the toe.